 All of this increases the sensitivity to the real needs of people.

-2) The second skill follows the first.
+2) The second skill is to SPEAK words of ENCOURAGEMENT.

 Not only do we need to learn how to listen, but we must also learn howto speak words of encouragement.